webplatform/docs-wpd/Infrastructure/Components/CompaTables/index.md

 === What is the format of the data? ===

 Here is one entry sample.
-The "''css''" key is what we refer to as a ''topic'', and "''border''" is what we call a ''feature''.
+To represent this sample we could annotate it as <code>feature="css" topic="border"</code>.

-What generates the data is inside the "'''contents'''" section where we separate by "''mobile''" and "''desktop''".
+What generates the HTML table is inside "'''contents'''" section where we separate by "''mobile''" and "''desktop''" browser types.
+In each browser types, we list a sub feature description as the key.
+This feature description (e.g. "Basic support") is freeform text and anything can be used to describe.

-You can safely ignore the following keys: "breadcrumb", "jsonselect", and "notes".
+You can safely ignore the "breadcrumb", "jsonselect", and "notes" keys.
 They were created for maintenance and might be removed in a near future.

 <syntaxHighlight lang="javascript">
 {